Rainbow-Dreamer/sf2_loader/README.md

 ```
 sudo apt-get install ffmpeg libavcodec-extra
 ```
-Thirdly, I strongly recommend you to pip install simpleaudio on Linux, since it is the recommended way to play the pydub audio objects (which is used in play functions in this package).
-But install simpleaudio on Linux isn't as straightforward as on Windows, you can refer to this [link](https://simpleaudio.readthedocs.io/en/latest/installation.html) to see how to install simpleaudio on Linux.
-If your installation of simpleaudio on Linux is successful, then simpleaudio is used when you use this package.
-If you are failed to install simpleaudio on Linux (which happens in some Linux systems actually, I have encountered this when testing on a Ubuntu system), this package will use ffplay to play the audio, which has been installed when you install ffmpeg.

 ### macOS

 You can download the macOS compatible version of sf2_loader from [release page](https://github.com/Rainbow-Dreamer/sf2_loader/releases/latest) of this project.